 United Methodists have a very rich doctrinal heritage, going all the way back to the early Church and the creeds of the second, third, and fourth centuries.
 Indeed, from the earliest days Methodist faith and practice were intentionally grounded within the broadest and most ancient streams of Christian theological thought.
 Drawing from early Catholic and Orthodox Church authors, John Wesley developed a rich supply of “practical divinity,” or teachings, regarding the “methods” and “disciplines” which he believed would be helpful for any Christian’s religious life.
-Being a priest of the Church of England, Wesley especially loved and preferred the formal doctrines of that national church, and so we have within the heart of our “Doctrinal Standards” today an adapted version of the Anglican Articles of Religion: a collection of theological statements on a wide variety of topics dealing with Christina faith, practice, and interpretation.
-Whenever there is a question regarding the “official position” of the United Methodist Church on any theological issue, it’s always a good idea to see if it has been addressed within the Articles of Religion.
+Being a priest of the Church of England, Wesley especially loved and preferred the formal doctrines of that national church, and so, today, we find within the heart of Methodist “Doctrinal Standards” an adapted version of the Anglican Articles of Religion: a collection of theological statements on a wide variety of topics dealing with Christian faith, practice, and interpretation.
+Whenever there is a question regarding the “official position” of the United Methodist Church on any theological issue, it is always a good idea to see if it has been addressed within the Articles of Religion.
 This is particularly true when it comes to fundamental questions like the nature of the Bible.

 The fifth Article of Religion states the "official" position of The United Methodist Church on "The Sufficiency of the Holy Scriptures for Salvation":